-I should say it by state, Louisiana, Texas, California, Peurto Rico, US Virgin Islands, Florida, .... we have a problem.
+I should say it by state, Louisiana, Texas, California, Puerto Rico, US Virgin Islands, Florida, .... we have a problem.

 By the end of this article we will be yelling at the top of our lungs, "Attention All US States and US Territories, we have a problem."

-The problem is how we recover from disasters, the current process we following, guidance ignored or followed in part, select individuals and groups that minipulate the system by filtered and selective process and procedure rule following.
+The problem is "How we recover from disasters". the current process we are following allows guidance at a state level to be ignored or followed only in part.
+Select individuals and groups that manipulate the system by filtered, selective process and procedure rule following.

-These issues cost disaster victims time and untold amounts of finanical losses to which no local, state or federal government tracks in any database or information collection method.
+These issues cost disaster victims time and untold amounts of financial losses to which no local, state or federal government tracks in any database or information collection method.

 Community Development Block Grant Disaster Recovery (CDBG-DR) grant program

 - Despite quality checks and audits, agencies continue to provide duplicative disaster assistance to individuals and businesses.

 - Duplication assessment and collection process costs often exceed the money recouped

 - Federal guidelines regarding the process that states may follow in an effort to minimize potential duplication of benefits in the awarding of CDBG-DR are advisory and are not mandated requirements.